Questions about some Properties in Bagshot

 I drive through Bagshot many times and have come to notice the abandoned house (number 45) right next door to the White Hart pub.
 I am very interested to find out what has happened, who used to live here, any older pictures of it etc and any hidden secrets there are to this house.
 My Dad once saw people decorating the house and doing it up then suddenly a few weeks after that it was once again abandoned.
 Any sort of information would be great!
 527.0405

-A conversation with a Bagshot resident reveals that this property, the sheds behind it and the small single storey office beside it, together with a large yard the other side of the pub, were part of Kemp's coal and haulage business.
-The business ceased operating sometime in the late 1970's or early 1980's (I would speculate that the cause was a combination of the decline in the use of solid fuel for heating and the proprietor wishing to enjoy his retirement) and the yard was for a while used for the overnight parking of articulated lorries.
-Eventually the yard was sold off and redeveloped as a quite attractive complex of office buildings but presumably the owner chose not to dispose of the property Miles refers to.
+A conversation with a Bagshot resident revealed that this property, the sheds behind it and the small single storey office beside it, together with a large yard the other side of the pub, were part of Kemp's coal and haulage business.
+The business ceased operating sometime in the late 1970's or early 1980's (presumably a combination of the decline in the use of solid fuel for heating and the proprietor wishing to enjoy his retirement) and the yard was for a while used for the overnight parking of articulated lorries.

 Ron Frost adds: During the war (1939-45) most houses were lit by gas, some were still paraffin and only the better off had electricity, but heating was invariably by coal.
 There were three main coal delivery companies: Kemps, Parkers and Morrises.
 Parkers had a house and yard beside the railway embankment, with their entrance by the viaduct on the left hand side as you travel towards Lightwater.
 Morris's coal storage was opposite that entrance under the viaduct.
 All three companies had their main stores of coal adjacent to the Bagshot railway station.
 During the very harsh winters of 1941 & 42 women would take their baby's prams to that station yard to buy small quantities of coal, because the delivery lorries could not get through or the demand too great. ref 612.0206